ibm-cloud-docs/activity-tracker/export_api.md

 # Exporting events programmatically
 {: #export_api}

-From an {{site.data.keyword.at_full_notm}} instance, you can export events programmatically by using the LogDNA REST API.
+From an {{site.data.keyword.at_full_notm}} instance, you can export events programmatically by using the REST API.
 {:shortdesc}

 Consider the following information when you export events: